 Guriltai Shol

-Mongolian Noodle Soup is a hearty soup with meat and noodles is commonly
+Mongolian Noodle Soup is a hearty soup with meat and noodles that are commonly

 consumed in the cold months.
 Most family prepares the bone broth (simmering

-lamb or beef) and then adds on hand made noodles with chopped onion.
+lamb or beef) and then adds hand-made noodles with chopped onion.
 Mongolian

 foods generally don’t rely on a lot of spices and herbs due to the extreme